LWL220184016/nanoVLM_From_Huggingface/README.md

 To use it:
 1. Ensure you have a CUDA-enabled GPU and PyTorch installed.
 2. Run the script with your desired batch sizes.
-You can also specify a model checkpoint if you have one, or let it initialize a new model based on the default `VLMConfig`.
+You can also specify a model checkpoint if you have one, or let it initialize a new model based on the default `ALMConfig`.

 ```bash
 # Example: Test batch sizes 1, 2, 4, 8 with a new default model